mattermost/mattermost-handbook-1/source/people/hiring.md

 ### Interviewer training and development

 Mattermost as a company is in the process of formalizing its interviewer training process.
-Right now, staff members working with their managers may either volunteer or be referred into an interviewer training process managed by PeopleOps, depending on need and capacity.
-In general, interviewers should have at least 1 to 2 years of experience working at Mattermost before interviewing.
+Right now, staff members working with their managers may either volunteer or be referred into an interviewer training process managed by the People Team depending on need and capacity.
+As a part of the training process, HMs may have L0 interview with L2 and above to teach in real time, the process of interviewing.
+Solo interviewers should have at least 1 to 2 years of experience working at Mattermost before interviewing.

 The process involves staff members reading this guide thoroughly and working with a Level 2 interviewer or higher to estimate the staff member's a) current proficiency in assessment and recruiting, b) opportunities to grow, c) path to development, which may include mock-interviews, online or in-class training, or participation in junior-level interviews.